erfanghorbanee/pythonchallenge/README.md

 # pythonchallenge
-Solving the riddles of pythonchallenge.com !
+Solving the riddles of pythonchallenge.com

-visit this link to learn more : http://www.pythonchallenge.com/about.php
+for more information visit this [link](http://www.pythonchallenge.com/about.php)